Goodyear plant conditions raise concerns about Mexican labor reforms -U.S. lawmakers

 WASHINGTON, July 29 (Reuters) - A group of U.S. Democratic lawmakers on Monday criticized Goodyear Tire & Rubber Co for refusing to let them visit its Mexican plant, and said poor conditions there raised questions about Mexican labor reforms seen as key to ensuring passage of a new U.S.-Mexico-Canada trade agreement.

-Four of the nine House of Representatives Democrats who are negotiating with the Trump administration about the trade deal spelled out their concerns in a letter to Goodyear's chief executive, Richard Kramer.
+Four of the nine House of Representatives Democrats who are negotiating with President Donald Trump's administration about the trade deal spelled out their concerns in a letter to Goodyear's chief executive, Richard Kramer.

 "While we are told that Mexico's labor reforms and a renewed NAFTA will lead to positive change in Mexico and in America, what we saw at Goodyear clearly illustrates the entrenched way of doing business in Mexico that is based on exploiting a powerless workforce," they said.

-The Trump administration wants Congress to approve the trade deal to replace the North American Free Trade Agreement), but House Democrats say they will not proceed until their labor, climate, enforcement and pharmaceutical concerns are met.
+The Trump administration wants Congress to approve the trade deal to replace the North American Free Trade Agreement (NAFTA), but House Democrats have said they will not proceed until their labor, climate, enforcement and pharmaceutical concerns are met.

+"We strongly disagree with the statements made about our working conditions and labor practices, and expect to provide a comprehensive response to the letter within the allotted timeframe," spokeswoman Melissa Monaco said in a statement early on Tuesday.

-No immediate comment was available from Goodyear on the letter.
-On Friday it said the need to train and certify workers, and pressure to achieve full production capacity by the end of year, meant it was able to host only "limited outside visits."
+The company on Friday said the need to train and certify workers, and pressure to achieve full production capacity by the end of year, meant it was able to host only "limited outside visits."
+It said it had offered the delegation to explore an offsite meeting with executives but received no response.

 Blumenauer led a bipartisan congressional visit to Mexico from July 18-22.
 Democratic Representatives Rosa DeLauro, Terri Sewell and Jimmy Gomez were also on the trip and signed the letter.

-They said they met with workers who were fired from the Goodyear plant and with Goodyear executives offsite, but were not permitted to visit the plant.
+They said they met with workers who were fired from the Goodyear plant, but were not permitted to visit the plant.

 They asked the company to respond within two weeks to reports of "poor working conditions, inadequate wages, illegal termination and discrimination" at the facility, and to say how much of the output from the plant was sent to the United States.